qualiaMachine/deep-learning-intro/_episodes/04-advanced-layer-types.md

 **Important to note:** Dropout layers will only randomly silence nodes during training!
 During a predictions step, all nodes remain active (dropout is off).
 During training, the sample of nodes that are silenced are different for each training instance, to give all nodes a chance to observe enough training data to learn its weights.

-Let's add one dropout layer towards the end of the network, that randomly drops 20% of the input units.
+Let us add one dropout layer towards the end of the network, that randomly drops 20% of the input units.

 ~~~
 inputs = keras.Input(shape=train_images.shape[1:])